-The Fellows Committee, a constituent Committee of the Membership Council, reviews all candidates for fellowship status in the Society.
+The Fellows Committee, a constituent Committee of the Membership Committee, reviews all candidates for fellowship status in the Society.
 In the case of Members being nominated for Fellowship in the Society for Health Psychology, evidence must be presented of unusual and outstanding contributions to the discipline of Health Psychology.
 All candidates for Fellow must be endorsed by at least one Fellow of the Society.
 Complete instructions for applying for Fellow status are available here.

 - Increasing participation in the “Congratulate Your Graduate”initiative

 - Increasing awareness of the benefits of membership